tamunoWoks/Meta_database_engineering/sql_and_dbms.md

 4. **In-Memory DBMS:**
 A DBMS that primarily relies on main memory (RAM) for data storage, rather than disk.
 This makes data retrieval incredibly fast.
 Eg. Redis, MemSQL.

+## CRUD Opearations
+CRUD operations are the four basic functions that any persistent storage application must be able to perform.
+They are the foundation of almost every interaction with a database.
+The acronym CRUD stands for:
+- Create
+- Read
+- Update
+- Delete.

+These operations map almost directly to the core commands in the SQL language and are fundamental to API design (like RESTful APIs) and any application that interacts with data.
+It maps directly to SQL commands (INSERT, SELECT, UPDATE, DELETE) and HTTP methods (POST, GET, PUT, DELETE).